Filter

 Gillian Bennett took her own life in 2014, 3 years after being diagnosed with dementia.
 She posted an open letter online explaining her reasons and hoping to reignite the debate about assisted dying in Canada.
 The law changed soon after.

-Coming soon 'Winter in Gloster Huis'
+'Winter in Gloster Huis' by Vonne van der Meer

 Vonne van der Meer

-In 2024, the Done with Life Act (Klaar-met-leven-wet) is passed in the Netherlands, allowing people who consider their lives complete to receive assisted suicide.
-Two brothers receive a huge inheritance.
-One brother starts a farewell hotel, which facilitates a self-chosen death; the other brother starts an extended-stay hotel, where people are surrounded by care and attention until they die.
+In this novel set in 2024, the ‘Done with Life Act’ is law in the Netherlands, permitting assisted suicide for those who consider their lives complete.
+At the same time, two brothers receive a huge inheritance.
+One starts a farewell hotel, which facilitates a self-chosen death; the other starts an extended-stay hotel, where people are surrounded by care and attention until their natural passing.

 'Liebe bis in den Tod' by Barbara Bronnen